KasperFyhn/generative-ai-course/Use cases/Get Help During Your Thesis.md

-# Get Help During YOur Thesis
+# Get Help During Your Thesis

 Generative AI can be a supportive tool in large projects, e.g. a semester project or a thesis.
 This module shows how generative AI can assist you in various aspects of a project, offering guidance, insights, and practical tips to enhance your academic writing experience.